CharanS704/Ecommerce_Cucumber_Automation/README.md

 # Ecommerce Automation using Cucumber-TestNG Framework

-The java maven automation project is developed on Cucumber integrated with TestNG automation framework using Selenium API library which validates the ecommerce website https://rahulshettyacademy.com/client/
+The java maven automation project is developed on Cucumber integrated with TestNG automation framework using Selenium API library which validates the test ecommerce website https://rahulshettyacademy.com/client/